Stoned Love

-"Stoned Love" is a 1970 hit single recorded by The Supremes for the Motown label.
-It was the last Billboard Pop Top Ten hit for the group, peaking at number seven, and their last Billboard number-one R&B hit as well, although the trio continued to score top ten hits in the UK into 1972.
-In the UK, it was the post-Ross Supremes' biggest hit, reaching number 3 in the singles chart.
-The single spent six weeks in the UK top ten and five weeks in the US top ten.
+"Stoned Love" is a 1970 hit single recorded by The Supremes for the Motown label and the last Billboard Pop Top Ten hit for the group, spending five weeks there, and peaking at number seven, and their last Billboard number-one R&B hit as well.
+The tune was also the post-Ross Supremes' biggest hit in the UK, reaching number 3 and occupying six weeks in the top ten, and the trio had top ten hits in the UK into 1972.
 The BBC ranked "Stoned Love" at number 99 on The Top 100 Digital Motown Chart, which ranks Motown releases solely on their all time UK downloads and streams.

 History

 1970 Motown advertisement in Billboard for "Stoned Love" and its parent album New Ways but Love Stays.

 Song information

 A plea for love and peace similar to those recorded by Sly & the Family Stone in the late 1960s, the lyrics of "Stoned Love" were a plea for the people of the world to end conflict and animosity between each other, specifically the Vietnam War.
 Writer Kenny Thomas chose the term "stone love" to define the concept of an unchanging bond between one another.
 The same phrase appeared more than sixteen years later in Kool & the Gang's title "Stone Love" and in a slight variant two years later in The Stylistics' title "I'm Stone in Love with You".